DevExpress-Examples/xaf-create-multitenant-application/README.md

 5. _TenantFirst_ - A user first selects a tenant from a list.
 After that, the application runs as a regular XAF application but uses the connection string of the selected tenant.

 6. _TenantFirstOneDataBase_ - Data is stored in a single database and all business objects extend the `Tenant` class with an `Owner` field.
-A user selects their tenant in the login form and can only access their tenant's objects or objects with no `Owner` specified.
+A user selects a tenant from a list and then can only access their tenant's objects or objects with no `Owner` specified.

 ## Run the Example Solutions